hfxunlp/transformer/README.md

-# Transformer
+# Neutron
-A pytorch based [transformer](https://arxiv.org/abs/1706.03762) implementation.
+Neutron: A pytorch based implementation of [Transformer](https://arxiv.org/abs/1706.03762) and its variants.

 This project is developed with python 3.7.